 If you're concerned about the potential impact of heavy metals in baby food, you're not alone.
 Many parents are asking, "What can I do if I've been using these products?"
 Wisner Baum baby food attorneys are at the forefront of the Gerber lawsuit, representing families with children who have been affected by heavy metal exposure through baby food.

 The first trial related to heavy metals in baby food is set for July 2025 in California.
-This landmark case will be the first to argue that heavy metals in baby food causes autism and ADHD in children.
+This landmark case will be the first to argue that heavy metals in baby food cause autism and ADHD in children.

 While the legal process unfolds, there are steps you can take to protect your child:

-1. Stay informed about recalls like the latest Gerber recall.
+1. Stay informed about recalls, like the latest Gerber recall.

 2. Research the brands you use and their safety records.

-3. Consider alternatives to commercial baby foods implicated in baby food lawsuits, including Gerber, Beech-Nut, Parents Choice, Earth’s Best Organic, and others.
+3. Consider alternatives to commercial baby foods implicated in baby food lawsuits, including Gerber, Beech-Nut, Parent's Choice, Earth’s Best Organic, and others.

 4. Support initiatives for stricter regulations on baby food safety.